semaj90/Deeds-App-doesn-t-work--main--2-/Deeds-App-doesn-t-work--main/web-app/sveltekit-frontend/ENHANCED_FEATURES_DEPLOYMENT_COMPLETE.md

 ### **Modern Development Standards**
 - TypeScript for type safety
 - SvelteKit for modern web development
-- Bootstrap for professional UI components
+- Bootstrap like vanilla css using svelteki ui compontents, for professional UI components
 - Responsive design for all devices
 - Accessibility compliance
 - Error handling and user feedback